wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features

-I trained a linear-kernel SVM using HOG features and color histogram features (RGB channel with 32bins).
+I trained a linear-kernel SVM using HOG features, color histogram and bin-spatial features (YCrCb channel).
 The original data is split into training and testing set.
-The training set takes 70% of the data and the testing set takes the remaining 30%.
+The training set takes 80% of the data and the testing set takes the remaining 20%.
 As both training accuracy (~99%) and testing accuracy (>98%) are alreday satisfactory, I didn't spend much time on tuning hyper-parameters of the linear SVM.
 All hyper-parameters are set at default values.

 ### Sliding Window Search